Deadlock in DBMS

-In this scheme, If a transaction request for a resource that is locked by other transaction, then the DBMS simply checks the timestamp of both transactions and allows the older transaction to wait until the resource is available for execution.
+In this scheme, If a transaction requests a resource that is locked by another transaction, then the DBMS simply checks the timestamp of both transactions and allows the older transaction to wait until the resource is available for execution.

-Suppose, there are two transactions T1 and T2 and Let timestamp of any transaction T be TS (T).
-Now, If there is a lock on T2 by some other transaction and T1 is requesting for resources held by T2, then DBMS performs following actions:
+Suppose, there are two transactions T1 and T2, and Let the timestamp of any transaction T be TS (T).
+Now, If there is a lock on T2 by some other transaction and T1 is requesting for resources held by T2, then DBMS performs the following actions:

 Checks if TS (T1) < TS (T2) – if T1 is the older transaction and T2 has held some resource, then it allows T1 to wait until resource is available for execution.
-That means if a younger transaction has locked some resource and older transaction is waiting for it, then older transaction is allowed wait for it till it is available.
-If T1 is older transaction and has held some resource with it and if T2 is waiting for it, then T2 is killed and restarted latter with random delay but with the same timestamp. i.e. if the older transaction has held some resource and younger transaction waits for the resource, then younger transaction is killed and restarted with very minute delay with same timestamp.
+That means if a younger transaction has locked some resource and an older transaction is waiting for it, then an older transaction is allowed to wait for it till it is available.
+If T1 is an older transaction and has held some resource with it and if T2 is waiting for it, then T2 is killed and restarted later with random delay but with the same timestamp. i.e. if the older transaction has held some resource and the younger transaction waits for the resource, then the younger transaction is killed and restarted with a very minute delay with the same timestamp.

 This scheme allows the older transaction to wait but kills the younger one.